-Texas-has a risk pool with a Medicare supplement & but no low income premium discount.
-The aged/disabled level is \$698/mo (the SSI rate), the parent level is 12%/26% wkg ('12) & the ADAP & CHIP levels are 200%.
+Texas-has a risk pool with a Medicare supplement & but no low income premium discount .The aged/disabled level is \$698/mo (the SSI rate), the parent level is 12%/26% wkg ('12) & the ADAP & CHIP levels are 200%.
 Gov. Perry & the legislature (both R) dropped CHIP prostheses, phys therapy & private duty nursing; raised CHIP cost-sharing; cut Medicaid home health & ended adult chiropractic & podiatry care; but restored Medicaid vision & hearing aid coverage and CHIP dentistry (Medicaid covers limited adult dentistry); and required some mental health parity in private plans.
-It has a SPAP for HIV clients.
+Texas has a SPAP for HIV clients.
 A court required improved EPSDT & child health with higher MD & DDS fees (yet Perry still plans 10% rate cuts).
 The 2012 deficit is \$27 billion.
-The legislature cut the Children with Special Health Needs program & a cystic fibrosis aid program for all ages (even with 950 children on a waiting list); wouldn't fund 13,000 needed HCB waiver slots; or \$19 million that ADAP needs and even authorized cutting its income level from 200 to 125% if necessary It left \$4.8 billion of the Medicaid budget unfunded after early 2013, when it must either find more money or make big Medicaid cuts-and even authorized a transfer of \$19 million from Medicaid's skimpy budget to ADAP's even more desperate budget needs.
+The legislature cut the Children with Special Health Needs program & a cystic fibrosis aid program for all ages (even with 950 children on a waiting list); wouldn't fund 13,000 needed HCB slots; or \$19 million that ADAP needs (and even authorized cutting its income level from 200 to 125% if necessary.)
+It left \$4.8 billion of the Medicaid budget unfunded after early 2013, when it must either find more money or make big Medicaid cuts-and even authorized a transfer of \$19 million from Medicaid's skimpy budget to ADAP's even more desperate budget needs.
 The state got a CMS waiver to move even more patients into managed care; but will drop its prior 3 Rx's/mo limit by 3/12 for those enrollees and even fund more child dentistry & uncompensated care.
-CMS refused to extend Texas' family planning/women's health funding because it excluded Planned Parenthood; and the state ceased paying the full Medicare rate on Medicare co-pays for dual eligibles, now paying them only up to the lower Medicaid rate
+CMS refused to extend Texas' family planning/ women's health funding because it excluded Planned Parenthood (so Perry said he'll try to fund women's services---except abortions, and without Planned Parenthood as a provider, which a conservative legal group claims submitted numerous for US-unmatchable abortions---with 100% state funds); and the state ceased paying the full Medicare rate for co-pays for dual eligibles--now paying only the lower Medicaid rate (it relented for psychiatrists, psychologists & oncologists).
+For a comprehensive study of Texas' Medicaid & related programs and future prospects see www.taepusa.org

-Utah-is a Title XVI state with a risk pool with a low income premium discount, but no Medicare supplement.
-Its aged level is now 100%, its parent level is 38% 44% if wkg ('12) & CHIP's is 200%.
-A waiver (long closed to new patients, but briefly reopened-but only until 12/23--to parents only) gives limited O/P-but not I/P--care, with big co-pays, to non-Medicare adults, The state cut coverage of some wheelchairs, chiropractic and adult eyeglasses & dentistry; cut hospital & DDS fees 25%; but subsidizes insurance for workers under 150% in small firms.
-Gov. Herbert (R) restored child & preg-nant women's dentistry & some phys & occu therapy and cut its ADAP formulary & income level to 250% (dropping 52 clients) & closed enrollment to new patients (although there's no ADAP waiting list presently); cut the disabled level from 100 to 74%, school health funds & the pregnant women's asset level; and ended the spend down.
-He signed a bill to make Medicaid patients "work" to get coverage, and he & key legislators seek a waiver to cut eligibility, run Medicaid with ACOs (some advocates say they're just sub-par, gussied-up HMOs), raise co-pays & charge \$40/mo premiums.
+Utah-is a Title XVI state with a risk pool that has a low income premium discount, but no Medicare supplement.
+Its aged level is 100%, its parent level is 38% 44% wkg ('12) & CHIP's is 200%.
+A waiver (closed to new clients, gives limited O/P-but no I/P--care, with big co-pays, to non-Medicare adults under 150%..
+The state cut coverage of some wheelchairs, chiropractic and adult eyeglasses, dentistry; cut hospital & DDS fees 25%; but subsidizes insurance for small firm workers under 150%.
+Gov. Herbert (R) restored child & pregnant women's dentistry & some phys & occu therapy and cut its ADAP formulary & income level to 250% (dropping 52 clients) & closed enrollment to new patients (but there's no ADAP waiting list now); cut the disabled level from 100 to 74%, school health funds & the pregnant women's asset level; and ended the spend down.
+He signed a bill to make Medicaid patients "work" to get coverage, and seeks to cut eligibility, run Medicaid with what some say are sub-par ACOs, raise co-pays & charge \$40/mo premiums.